Azure/Vision-AI-DevKit-Pages/docs/_docs/Deploy_Model.md

 ---
-title: "Get started"
+title: "Deploy a Model"
-permalink: /docs/get-started/
+permalink: /docs/Deploy_Model/
-excerpt: "How to quickly install and set up your development environment to use the Vision AI DevKit."
+excerpt: "How to deploy a configured vision model to the Vision AI DevKit."
 variable:
   - platform: windows
     name: Windows